bnb-chain/greenfield-go-sdk/README.md

 err = client.GetApproval(context.Background(), bucketName, "", authInfo)
 ```

-For the first type, you only need get the metaMask sign Token and specify the SignType of AuthInfo as AuthV2.
+For the second type, obtain the MetaMask sign token and specify the `SignType` of the `AuthInfo` as `AuthV2`.
+The MetaMask
-The metaMask sign Token can be designs like JWT token with expiration in it.
-It needs to be implemented externally
+sign token can be constructed like a JWT token with an expiration time.
+It needs to be implemented externally and passed as
-and pass it as a parameter to the API.
+a parameter to the API.

 ```
 authInfo := NewAuthInfo(true, "this is metamask auto token") err = client.GetApproval(context.Background(), bucketName, "", authInfo)
 ```

-#### Init client
+#### Initialize the Client

-if SPclient use the AuthV1, the client need to init with key manager
+If the `SPclient` uses `AuthV1`, the client should initialize it with a key manager:
 ```
 // if client keep the private key in keyManager locally client := NewSpClientWithKeyManager("http://0.0.0.0:26750", &spClient.Option{}, keyManager)
 ```
-if SPclient use the AuthV2, the client can init without key manager
+If the `SPclient` uses `AuthV2`, the client can be initialized without a key manager:
 ```
 // If the client does not manage the private key locally and use local client := NewSpClient("http://0.0.0.0:26750", &spClient.Option{})
 ```

-#### call API and send request to storage provider
+#### Call APIs and Send Requests to the Storage Provider

 ```go
 fileReader, err := os.Open(filePath)